meghasiju06-ui/CrisisText-NLP/dataset/README.md

 This project uses the **CrisisMMD (Crisis Multimodal Twitter Dataset)** for humanitarian information classification.

 The dataset is included in this repository under the `dataset/` folder.
+Both the original ZIP archive and the extracted TSV files are provided.

 ### Dataset Splits